phillipsj/phillipsj/content/posts/2020-predictions-review.md

 ## Final Tally

 My total score was three points.
-I am already working on my next set of predictions, and I will get those posted soon.s
+I am already working on my next set of predictions, and I will get those posted soon.

 Thanks for reading,